sitoolkit/sit-wt-all/README.md

 1. Select **Sample** Menu > **Start** to start sample web site and get sample test script.
 1. Select **Test** Menu > **Run** / **Debug** to start test.

+**If JNI error dialog occurs, may be using older version Java.**
+**Open properties of "sit-wt-app.jar", change "Opens with" to "javaw.exe" of Java 11.**

 ### CLI